Ys-Zhou/MyHexo/source/_posts/Analysis.md

 - Up to 64TB per database instance
 - Up to 15 read replicas
 - Can continuous backup to S3
-- Can auto scaling with Aurora Serverless
+- Can auto scaling with Aurora serverless

 ## Aurora Security
 - In VPC